C4Q/AC-Android/cohort_5.4/unit_04/04_19_fragment_callback_communication_revisited.md

 ### What are Listeners?

 Listeners represent the interfaces responsible for handling events.
-Effectively, for fragment interface callbacks - interfaces are implemented by classes, the classes are instantiated, the methods are overridden, and their reference is then passed to other classes, which can then cast the references to the static type of the interface, and call the overridden methods as needed, triggering the code within the overridden methods to run.
+Effectively, for fragment interface callbacks - interfaces are implemented by classes, the classes are instantiated, the methods are overridden, and their reference is then passed to other classes (fragments), which can then cast the references to the static type of the interface, and call the overridden methods as needed, triggering the code within the overridden methods to run.

 That was a lot.
 Here's a Dalmation eating some ice cream: